 Repeat the same process when sewing the rows together.
 Fold back the foundation layers (I double fold one side to get a crease for finishing later.)
 Place the rows right sides together and sew using a 1/4″ seam allowance.

 Lay the seam flat in one direction and layer the two foundation squares over each other, turning down one edge for finishing.
 Whipstitch closed to finish.

 And there is my finished mini Manx quilt.
 Mine finishes at 16″ x 16″ (16 1/2″ x 16 1/2″ unfinished) because I started with 8 1/2″ x 8 1/2″ foundation squares.
 The great thing about this method is that you can start with any size foundation square you want.
 You can go traditional Manx style and use the span of your hand as your measurement, or you can choose a specific size you want your blocks to finish at (remember to had 1/2″ for seam allowances).

 So there you go!
-It’s not a perfect tutorial, but hopefully you can understand the process from my photos.
+It’s not a perfect tutorial, but hopefully you can understand the manx quilt block process from my photos.
 My biggest advice is to just jump in and try and see what you think.
 I’d love to hear what you think.
 I’m just

-For my blocks I used my recent fabric collection, Gretel, for Riley Blake Designs.
+For this manx quilt block, I used my recent fabric collection, Gretel, for Riley Blake Designs.
 I love the scrappy feel!
 You can find Gretel from LouLou’s Fabric Shop, Bear Creek Quilting Co., Lady Belle Fabrics, the Fat Quarter Shop, and Sew Shabby Quilting .